anoopkarnik/code-automation-systems/README.md

 # BSamaritan: Code Automations and Systems for Gamifying Life

-**Bsamaritan** is a customizable automation and productivity solution integrating third-party services with Notion for gamifying life.
+**BSamaritan** is a customizable automation and productivity solution integrating third-party services with Notion for gamifying life.

 ## Overview